 CMI is a subsidiary of CBNA and headquartered in Missouri.
-CMI is a nationwide servicer of residential home mortgages and also originates loans for home purchase and refinance transactions in the U.S.
+CMI is responsible for managing the servicing and master service of a nationwide portfolio of residential home mortgages and also originates loans for home purchase and refinance transactions in the U.S.

-As of December 31, 2018, total assets of CMI were \$8 billion, consisting primarily of consumer loans and leases, short term borrowings, and other assets.
-As of December 31, 2018, total liabilities of CMI were \$4 billion, consisting primarily of long-term debt and other liabilities.
+As of December 31, 2020, total assets of CMI were \$9 billion, consisting primarily of consumer loans and leases, short term borrowings, and other assets.
+As of December 31, 2020, total liabilities of CMI were \$4 billion, consisting primarily of interaffiliate long-term debt and other liabilities.